Zymbit-Docs/docs/content/tutorials/supervised-boot/index.md

 overlays/vc4-kms-v3d.dtbo
 ```

-To add a file to the Manifest, run the example script with the --add option and give it a filepath to a file in /boot.
-We'll create a sample file by copying /etc/hosts,
+To add a file to the Manifest, run the example script with the `--add` option and give it a filepath to a file in /boot.
+We'll create a sample file by copying `/etc/hosts`,

 ```
 $ sudo cp /etc/hosts /boot/sample.txt